Top 10 Myths About Childhood Vaccines (And Yes, We Still Need Them)

-They’ve been put through large-scale clinical trials and tested for safety by scientists, doctors and other healthcare professionals.
-Although no vaccine is 100% safe, you need to think about the risk of the disease against the risk of the vaccine.
+They’ve been put through large-scale clinical trials and tested for safety by scientists, doctors and other health care professionals.
+Although no vaccine is 100% safe, I encourage parents to think about the risk of the disease against the risk of the vaccine.

 Think about measles as a good example.
 One in 30 children who catch measles will get pneumonia.
 For every 1,000 children with measles-related pneumonia, one or two will die.
 But because of the measles vaccine, few children today get the measles to begin with.
 The association of vaccines (measles) with autism has been disproven.

 Myth: Getting so many vaccines will overwhelm my child’s immune system.